stineaussi/distortion/README.md

 With new data every 10 seconds, can you come up with a way of showing the changes?

  - You could simply log the information on the screen (good first step)
- - But, how a bout an element that animates to a new state whenever there's new data?
+ - But, how about an element that animates to a new state whenever there's new data?